swiftlang/swift-evolution/proposals/NNNN-extensible-enums.md

 common pitfall of using enums in public API and only later on realising that those can't be extended in an API compatible way.
 Since this would be a large source breaking change it must be gated behind a new language mode.

+## Alternatives considered

+### Only provide the `@extensible` annotation

+We believe that the default behaviour in both language dialects should be that public enumerations are extensible.
+One of Swift's goals, is safe defaults and the current non-extensible default in non-resilient modules doesn't achieve that goal.
+That's why we propose a new language feature to change the default in a future Swift language mode.